Legal Help for Employee Misclassification Issues

-At Garcia & Gurney, ALC, our Pleasanton employment lawyers understand that independent contractors can be essential to any business.
+At Garcia & Gurney, A Law Corporation, our Pleasanton employment lawyers understand that independent contractors can be essential to any business.
 Hiring independent contractors can help employers avoid expenses associated with payroll, overtime pay, workers compensation insurance and disability.
 However, in addition to the IRS, several California state agencies may come after you if it is established that you misclassified an employee as an independent contractor.
 You could face action from the misclassified employee, and state-run agencies may also seek reimbursement for unpaid payroll taxes, unemployment insurance, disability insurance and workers compensation insurance.

 Seek experienced employment law guidance in California